-Brazil: a Mining Powerhouse
+Brazil: An Mining Industry Powerhouse

 Brazil is the fifth largest country in the world in terms of territory and its land possesses many mineral resources.
 So much so that Brazil is one of the main mineral exporters in the world.
-Mining accounts for almost 7% of Brazil’s GDP and as such it can expect to profit largely from the recent recovery in commodity prices.
+Mining accounts for almost 7% of Brazil’s GDP and as such, it can expect to profit largely from the recent recovery in commodity prices.

 Although Brazil has a great variety of mineral resources, its main resource is iron ore.
 The iron ore produced in Brazil is of the highest quality, and therefore, Brazil has become the third largest iron ore producer globally.
 In 2015, iron ore was responsible for 60% of the total value within the mineral industry.
 In addition, worldwide, Brazil is the largest producer of Niobium, the second largest producer of manganese, the third largest producer of bauxite and the eleventh largest producer of gold.
 Other important minerals in Brazil are copper, nickel, phosphate, coal and potash.